 Your online presence is vitally important for your business to get through this difficult time.
 We have a few adjustments and some helpful tips…Posted by Solve Web Media on Monday, 16 March 2020

 And just to add some sprinkles for good measure, you can add meta tags to the header of your web pages for Open Graph and Twitter Cards to ensure your images appear in social shares too.
 Open Graph’s meta tags are recognised across all major platforms like Facebook and LinkedIn.
 Although this might not be a direct ranking factor, social media sharing, engagement and click-throughs are key traffic sources for your content.
 And the more traffic you get, the better your ranking.

 Phew!
 That was a lot of information to process, so let’s recap.
-Here’s a summary of what you need to do to hit all of the top image ranking factors:
+Here’s a checklist to go through to ensure your images hit the top ranking factors:

-- Ensure your images support your marketing message
+- Does your image support your marketing message?

-- Add Alt text for visually impaired users
+- Have you added alt text for visually impaired users?

-- Don’t forget structured data and meta tags for clickable, rich results on search and social.
+- Have you included structured data and meta tags for clickable, rich results on search and social?

 Image Optimisation Overload?
 Call the Specialists…